 KCD has expanded its rural forest health management services to provide a range of wildfire resiliency services to help homeowners and communities prepare for wildfire.
 This work is being done with funding through the KCD Working Lands Initiative (WLI) and in partnership with the King County Forestry Program.
 The wildfire resiliency services offered by KCD include the following:

-Wildfire Risk Assessments and Planning
+Wildfire Safety Evaluations and Planning

 - Wildfire Resiliency planning and recommendations for forest landowners through the KCD Rural Forest Health Management Program.